-Sexually transmitted infections (STIs) can be passed from one person to another during sex.
-STIs are also called sexually transmitted diseases, or STDs.
+Sexually transmitted infections (STIs), also called sexually transmitted diseases or STDs, can be passed from one person to another during sex.
 Some STIs and related conditions are caused by bacteria or parasites, while other STIs are viral and can be prevented with vaccines.
 Locate a clinic that offers low-cost HIV testing and prevention counseling, STI testing, and vaccines to prevent infections, such as the human papillomavirus (HPV) and hepatitis.

 Learn more about family planning and STIs

 OPA’s Reproductive Health section has information on preventing pregnancy, understanding fertility, preventing HIV, and more.

 - Centers for Disease Control and Prevention (CDC) – Condom Effectiveness

 - CDC Division of Adolescent and School Health – Protective Factors for LGBTQ Youth: Information for Health and Education Professionals